mstevetodd/EngineDriver_Home/docs/changes/index.rst

   * Added preference to start logging immediately after app startup.
 Resets itself after use
   * Added preference to hide the Advanced Consist (CV19) action bar button
   * Preferences screen now shows the current value of a list or text preference without needing to open it
+  * For DCC-EX automations, you are asked which loco to send on the automation.
+(Defaults to the currently selected loco if any.)
   * Reinstated the log and file sharing capability
   * Added XBox and VRBox Mode B gamepad types support
   * Bug fix for: gamepad calibration; gamepads with the IPLS; F11 in the keyboard gamepad 'type'